pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 bundle install

 ```
 Once the  gem is installed, it can be accessed through the `JWT` global variable.
-Because the methods have to be encapsulated somehow, a singleton class is  a great way of wrapping the methods and using them in other constructs:
+Because the methods that are going to be used have to be encapsulated somehow, a singleton class is  a great way of wrapping the logic and using it in other constructs:

  ```ruby